alex-kas/nec_terrain/recovery/README.md

 This recovery image is made of the original kernel used in the stock recovery and an amended original ramdisk.
 This kernel does not enforce a write-protection above linux permissions and privileges.

+Images:
+* `kas.recovery.bin` - the recovery image v0.8
+* `kas.recovery_no.bin` - the recovery image v0.8.1, actually the same image with the recovery binary disabled; for those who is scared by a possible fota update
+Install script:
+* `adbr.sh` - script to be run on your computer to eventually flash the recovery image on a normally booted phone.
+Required binaries and scripts for the install:
 * `run_root_shell` is used to flash this image on a non-rooted NEC Terrain
 * `sgdisk` is used to re-map recovery partition to a know standard hole
 * `flash_recovery.sh` - the script which is run on the phone to do re-map of the partition and flashing

-* `kas.recovery.bin` - the recovery image v0.8
-* `kas.recovery_no.bin` - the recovery image v0.8.1, actually the same image with the recovery binary disabled; for those who is scared by a possible fota update

-* `adbr.sh` - script to be run on your computer to eventually flash the recovery image on a normally booted phone.

 #### Changelog for the *image*: